 Winemakers are also testing the limits of how long the juice of a grape can stay in contact with the skins.
 (Wine 101: The process of soaking grape juice with the skins is called maceration.)
 Generally speaking, white wines have no contact with the grape skins at all, Rosés have a few days at most, red wines have roughly a month of soak time with the skins, after which time it is aged in oak barrels for months, or years, before being bottled.

-This week’s featured wine has virtually no oak aging, and juice contact with the grape skins goes for 9 months in a stainless steel tank.
+This week’s featured wine blows the traditional maceration formula out of the water, with juice contact with the grape skins going a full 9 months in a stainless steel tank.
 I had never heard of this technique before researching the Intrinsic Cabernet Sauvignon – I only knew I really liked the wine!
-The Intrinsic Cab is 94% Cabernet Sauvignon, and 6% Cabernet Franc, featuring grapes harvested mostly from the famed Horse Heaven Hills area of Washington State.
-This full-bodied wine features black cherry and plum flavors, and notes of mocha and cola, with a velvety mouthfeel, nice structure, and a dry finish.
-This is a 92 point wine (James Suckling) that you can find for around $20 at Kroger!
+The 2017 Intrinsic Cab is 94% Cabernet Sauvignon, and 6% Cabernet Franc, featuring grapes harvested mostly from the famed Horse Heaven Hills area of Washington State.
+Half the blend was aged in neutral French Oak barrels, 10% in concrete, the rest is not oak-aged at all.
+The result is a unique tasting, full-bodied wine featuring black cherry and blueberry flavors, with notes of mocha and vanilla, a velvety mouthfeel, nice structure, and a dry finish.